-The SMA, the MAR and the rules of Nasdaq Helsinki Ltd regulate the disclosure obligations of listed companies.
-In addition, the Finnish Corporate Governance Code 2020 (the Code) includes provisions regarding, inter alia, the disclosure of information related to remuneration.
-Even though the Code is based on the comply or explain principle, no departures from reporting of the required information are allowed.
+The SMA, the MAR and the rules of Nasdaq Helsinki regulate the disclosure obligations of listed companies.
+In addition, the Finnish Corporate Governance Code 2020 (the Code) and regulations to be implemented pursuant to the EU Corporate Sustainability Reporting Directive include provisions regarding, among other things, the disclosure of information relating to remuneration.
+Even though the Code is based on the 'comply or explain' principle, no departures from reporting of the required information are allowed.
 The provisions of the Code apply to listed companies, irrespective of their size.

-In accordance with the Code, revised in 2020 due to the new EU Shareholders' Rights Directive (SHRD), listed companies shall prepare an annual remuneration report that provides a comprehensive overview of the remuneration, including all benefits, awarded over the last financial year to the members of the board of directors and the managing director and their deputy, and present it to the annual general meeting.
-The disclosure shall include, inter alia, the fixed and variable remuneration components (short-term and long-term incentives) and information on their proportional shares, information on how the predetermined performance measures have been applied in variable remuneration components, information on share-based remuneration schemes, supplementary pension contributions, and other financial benefits.
+In accordance with the Code, which was revised in 2020 due to the new EU Shareholder Rights Directive (SHRD), listed companies must prepare an annual remuneration report that provides a comprehensive overview of the remuneration, including all benefits, awarded over the past financial year to the members of the board of directors and the managing director and their deputy, and present it to the annual general meeting.
+The disclosure must include, among other things:

+- a the fixed and variable remuneration components (short-term and long-term incentives) and information on their proportional shares; - b information on how the predetermined performance measures have been applied in variable remuneration components; and - c information on share-based remuneration schemes, supplementary pension contributions and other financial benefits.

 The remuneration report must also describe how the fees paid to the directors and managing director have developed over at least the preceding five years compared to the development of the average remuneration of employees and to the company's financial development over the same period.
-Generally, the first remuneration reports were prepared for the financial period commencing on 1 January 2020 and presented to the annual general meetings in 2021 for an advisory vote.

-According to the Code, listed companies must also provide information on the principles for the remuneration of the board of directors, managing director, and the rest of the management team on their website.
+According to the Code, listed companies must also provide on their website information on the principles for the remuneration of the board of directors, managing director and the rest of the management team.
 Remuneration of the directors must be disclosed pursuant to the resolutions of the latest general meeting.
-With respect to the managing director, the website must provide up-to-date information on the amount of the managing director's fixed salary, description of long- and short-term remuneration systems, and other main terms of the managing director's service contract.
-The same information needs to be disclosed on the rest of the management team on an aggregate level.
+In respect of the managing director, the website must provide up-to-date information on the amount of the managing director's fixed salary, description of long- and short-term remuneration systems, and other main terms of the managing director's service contract.
+The same information on the rest of the management team needs to be disclosed on an aggregate level.
 There is no requirement to keep the agreement with the managing director publicly available in its entirety as long as the required information is made publicly available in accordance with the Code.